WoltjenLab/MHcut/README.md

 - *MHseq1*/*MHseq2*: sequences of the MH.
 - *pamMot*: the number of PAM motives in a valid location, no matter how unique the protospacer is.
 - *pamUniq*: the number of PAM motives in a valid location and with unique the protospacer.
-- *guidesNoOT*: the number of guides that have no off-target MH.
+- *guidesNoNMH*: the number of guides that have no nested MH.
-- *guidesMinOT*: the number of off-target MH for the guide which have the least amount of off-target MH.
+- *guidesMinNMH*: the number of nested MH for the guide which have the least amount of nested MH.
 - *max2cutsDist*: the distance between the two unique cuts the furthest from each other. *NA* if *pamUniq*<2.

 ### The "guide" file